vahidAK/PatMat/README.md

 Optional arguments.:
-  -h, --help            show this help message and exit --whatshap_vcf WHATSHAP_VCF, -wv WHATSHAP_VCF
+  -h, --help            show this help message and exit --known_dmr KNOWN_DMR, -kd KNOWN_DMR
+                        The path to the input file for known imprinted DMRs.File must have the following information the following column order: chromosome start end
+                        MethylatedAlleleOrigin where origine is the methylated
+                        allele origine which must be either maternal or paternal.
+By default, we use version 1 list in repo's patmat directory.
+  --whatshap_vcf WHATSHAP_VCF, -wv WHATSHAP_VCF
                         Path to the WhatsHap phased vcf file that is produced from phasing nanopore reads using WhatsHap.
 This can